sharkdp/hyperfine/README.md

 ### I/O-heavy programs

-If the program execution time is limited by disk I/O, the benchmarking results can be heavily influence by disk caches and whether they are cold or warm.
+If the program execution time is limited by disk I/O, the benchmarking results can be heavily influenced by disk caches and whether they are cold or warm.

 If you want to run the benchmark on a warm cache, you can use the `-w`/`--warmup` option to perform a certain number of program executions before the actual benchmark: